BirdeeHub/nixCats-nvim/README.md

   It does not use Nix to manage plugins.
 Use nixCats after this one if you want to move your version of kickstart to nix.
 - [`kickstart-nix.nvim`](https://github.com/mrcjkb/kickstart-nix.nvim):
   A project that, like this one, also holds to a normal neovim config structure.
-  It starts you at the basics, using the raw, wrapNeovimUnstable function with no modifications.
+  It is a template tutorial on using the raw, wrapNeovimUnstable function with no modifications.
-  If nixCats feels like it is too far from the metal for you and you want to build from the ground up, and you still want to be able to run it in nix shells, this is the way to go.
+  If nixCats feels like it is too far from the metal on the nix side of things for you and you want to build from the ground up, and you still want to be able to run it in nix shells, this is the way to go.
 - [`NixVim`](https://github.com/nix-community/nixvim):
   A Neovim module scheme semi-comparable to home manager for neovim.
   They try to have a module for as many packages as they can and do a great job,